eddmash/powerorm/docs/source/form/form.rst

     :local:
     :depth: 2

+Handling forms is a complex business. where numerous items of data of several different types may need to be:

+- prepared for display in a form,
+- rendered as HTML,
+- edited using a convenient interface,
+- returned to the server,
+- validated and cleaned up, and then saved or passed on for further processing.

 Powerform functionality can simplify and automate vast portions of this work, and can also do it more securely than most programmers would be able to do in code they wrote themselves.

-Powerform handle three distinct parts of the work involved in forms:
+Powerform handles three distinct parts of the work involved in forms:

 - preparing and restructuring data to make it ready for rendering.
 - creating HTML forms for the data